raphaelquast/EOmaps/README.md

 - Represent your data
   - as shapes with actual geographic dimensions (ellipses, rectangles, geodetic circles)
   - via Voroni diagrams and Delaunay triangulations to get interpolated contour-plots
-  - via dynamic data-shading to speed up plots with extremely large datasets
+  - via dynamic data-shading to speed up plots of extremely large datasets
 - Re-project the data to any crs supported by <a href=https://scitools.org.uk/cartopy/docs/latest/reference/crs.html#coordinate-reference-systems-crs>cartopy</a>
 - Quickly add features and additional layers to the plot
   - Markers, Annotations, WebMap Layers, NaturalEarth features, Scalebars, Compasses (or North-arrows) etc.